nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 ```
 $ bundle install
 ```
-**Note**: If you are using **Postgres.App**, you may encounter an error installing the `pg` gem.
-This is likely due to a PATH issue.
-If you receive an error stating that this gem was not installed, you will need to run:
+**Note: If you are using **Postgres.App**, you may encounter an error installing the `pg` gem.
+This is likely due to a PATH issue where your pg_config is unable to be found.
+If you receive an error stating that this gem was not installed, you will need to run the following.**

 ```bash
 find /Applications -name pg_config
 ```
-save the path it returns, and then run:
+Then save the path it returns, and then run:
 ```bash
 gem install pg -- --with-pg-config=YOUR_PATH_HERE
 ```